Let Language Constrain Geometry:

-1Peking University, 2Xiaohongshu Inc Corresponding Author
+1Peking University, 2Xiaohongshu Inc 3MMLab, CUHK 4BAAI, Beijing Corresponding Author

 Abstract